-Refer to equation sheet that is available on our web site for formulas.
+Refer to equation sheet that is available on our web site for all the formulas you need to know.
 We also are skipping section 7 in Chapter 15.

 Know how to express (show) the rate of a reaction in terms of ANY of the reactants or products.